 You could save this up for the end of the day and get the cleaning done AFTER your Toddler has made a mess of the house.

-We have a wooden floor covering most of our house which is cleaned with spray, and some cleaning slippers!
+We have a wooden floor covering most of our house, cleaned with spray and some cleaning slippers!

 6. Create Something Together

 Literally, there are TONS of things you can create together!